 Why is smoking so bad for you?

-What you might not know though, is that tobacco contains an addictive drug called nicotine and smoking a cigarette is the quickest and most powerful way to get it into the body.
+What you might not know though, is that tobacco contains an addictive psychoactive drug called nicotine, which is harmful to your mind and body.

 What's actually in my cigarette?

-There are thousands of different chemicals in cigarettes, many of which are cancer causing.
-This includes:
+There are thousands of different chemicals in cigarettes and many of them cause cancer.
+These include:

-- Scientists say that nicotine is one of the most addictive substances known to man.
-They've even argued that it may be more addictive than heroin or cocaine.
+- Nicotine is one of the most addictive substances in the world.
+Scientists have argued that it may be more addictive than heroin or cocaine.

 - Nicotine is poisonous and has been used in the past as an insecticide